happi/theBeamBook/README.md

 #### Linking to OTP/Erlang source code

-When refering to the source code of Erlang/OTP please add a link to a tagged version (not to master) of the code on GitHub, as in:
+When referring to the source code of Erlang/OTP please add a link to a tagged version (not to master) of the code on GitHub, as in: